Our Ethos

 Countryside Stewardship Scheme logo

-Barn owls, Little owls, Tawny Owls, Buzzards, Skylarks, Greater Spotted Wood Peckers, Corn Buntings, Roe Deer, Herons, Meadow Browns, and Painted Lady butterflies are a few of many species that make their home on our farm, and we are proud to be helping them thrive.
-We are now part of the Countryside Stewardship Scheme which helps us undertake more work promoting diversity on our farm.
+Barn owls, Little owls, Tawny Owls, Buzzards, Gray Partridge, Skylarks, Greater Spotted Wood Peckers, Corn Buntings, Roe Deer, Herons, Meadow Browns, and Painted Lady butterflies are a few of many species that make their home on our farm, and we are proud to be helping them thrive.
+We are now part of the Countryside Stewardship Scheme and SFI scheme which helps us undertake more work promoting biodiversity on our farm.